 Student Success Office

 The mandate of the Student Success Office (SSO) is to provide and facilitate strategic student support for academic and personal success.
-Graduate students have access to the wide range of excellent SSO programming that is designed for all (undergraduate and graduate) students.
-This includes their leadership certificate program, their International Student Experience programming, peer mentorship training, as well as programming that is offered via Velocity.
+Graduate students have access to a wide range of excellent SSO programming that is designed for all (undergraduate and graduate) students.
+This includes their Student Leadership Program, their international student experience programming, peer mentorship training, as well as programming that is offered via Velocity

 Writing and Communication Centre (WCC)